Planning the Home Education Year: Part 5 – Making Adaptations/Modifications to the Curriculum

 Set goals based on where your child is at.

 If you assess your child’s readiness for “school” years before they’re developmentally ready, you may be setting your child up for frustration.
 I never recommend pushing “schooling” before children are ready or of legal school age, whichever comes first.
 And, even then, it doesn’t need to be school-at-home.
-Learning can, and should, honor the child.
+Learning can and should honor the child.

 Defining “Adaptation” and “Modification”